Lake Fork Reservoir

 Lake Fork Reservoir is a reservoir located in Wood, Rains, and Hopkins counties in the state of Texas, between the towns of Quitman, Alba, Emory, and Yantis, Texas.

 It was impounded by the Lake Fork Dam in 1980, and reached its normal pool surface elevation of 403.0 ft above mean sea level in 1985.
 It consists of 27264 acre, offers 315 mi of shoreline, and has a drainage area of 493 sqmi.
 The dam is 12410 ft in length and impounds Lake Fork Creek, a tributary of the Sabine River, and other major creeks are Big Caney and Little Caney.

 The dam and reservoir with a maximum capacity of 675819 acre.ft are owned and operated by the Sabine River Authority, a state agency.

 It officially serves as a reservoir for Dallas and its suburbs.
 However, it is best known for its fishing, as it holds 15 of the top 20 Texas State Record largemouth bass ever caught, making it one of the premier trophy bass fishing lakes in the world.

 Fishing

 Lake Fork Reservoir was created as a textbook fishery, including initial stockings before the lake filled.
 Lake Fork Reservoir was established, by the Texas Parks and Wildlife, as a premier bass fishing lake, with 732,514 Florida-strain largemouth bass being stocked from 1979 through 1987.
 Lake Fork Reservoir offers excellent fish habitat with 80% standing timber left intact, and hydrilla, milfoil, and duckweed being the predominant vegetation.
 Other species of fish include catfish, sand bass, yellow bass, black and white crappie, sunfish, bowfin, gar, and bluegill.
 The predominant food source for the larger fish is shad, minnows, and crawfish.

+Lake Fork is famous for its high quality bass, as 7 of the top 10 bass caught in Texas are from this lake, including the record, which was 18.18 pounds.